ardhuin/swellSWOT/README.md

 For some of the other notebooks, you may need to download these data sets:

-https://www.seanoe.org/data/00885/99739/  Spotter buoy data for storm "Fabrice"
+https://www.seanoe.org/data/00885/99739/  Spotter buoy data for storm "Rosemary"

 https://www.seanoe.org/data/00886/99783/  (this is our model hindcast only for June 2023, the full year 2023 and more is available on datarmor)